seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Run the Sample

-1. In a terminal, navigate to `Video-Description-Generation-Query-Retrieval` folder:
+1. In the Command Prompt/terminal, navigate to `Video-Description-Generation-Query-Retrieval` folder after cloning the sample:
    ```
    cd <path/to/Video-Description-Generation-Query-Retrieval/folder>
    ```

-2. Launch Jupyter Notebook
+2. Launch Jupyter Lab and Run the notebook
+   - Open the [Video Description Generation Query Retrieval](./Video_Description_Generation_Query_Retrieval.ipynb) notebook in the Jupyter Lab.
+   - In the Jupyter Lab go to the kernel menu in the top-right corner of the notebook interface and choose default kernel i.e. `Python(ipykernel)` from the available kernels list and run the code cells one by one in the notebook.
    ```
    uv run jupyter lab
    ```